 Dr Laura Gregory

-- NERC Independent Research Fellow (Tenure-track), University of Leeds (from Feb 2016), Research: Variability of strain accumulation and earthquake recurrence on millennial timescales.
+- NERC Independent Research Fellow (Tenure-track), University of Leeds (Feb 2016 – January 2021), Research: Variability of strain accumulation and earthquake recurrence on millennial timescales.

 - Postdoctoral Research Fellow, University of Leeds (2012 – 2016), Research: Earthquake hazard from 36Chlorine analyses of elapsed time and stress transfer.